-Rethinking the basics with mSAP
+Rethinking the basics of PCB and IC Substrate manufacturing with mSAP

 mSAP technology enables the production of printed circuit boards and IC substrates of a size and complexity that almost rivals products from the semi-conductor industry. mSAP stands for “modified semi-additive process” – a technology in which the conducting paths used to conduct signals on a printed circuit board or substrate are not etched out of a copper layer in the usual way.
 Instead, the conductive material is only applied to the PCB in places where it is actually needed.
-Unlike the conventional method, this makes for significantly tighter signal lines and smaller distances between the conducting paths.
+Unlike the conventional method, this enables significantly tighter signal lines and smaller distances between the conducting paths.

 AT&S Explainer Movie - mSAP Technology